-- 5.(14) Interim Disciplinary Action. - (a) The Chief Student Affairs Officer, the Vice President in charge of student affairs, or the President of the Component may take immediate interim disciplinary action, including suspension, pending a Due Process hearing against a student for violation of a policy or rule of the System or of the Component when the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the academic or business processes of the Component.
+- 5.(14) Interim Disciplinary Action. - (a) Interim Disciplinary Action in Non-Title IX Sexual Misconduct Matters.
+In a matter involving Non-Title IX Sexual Misconduct, the Chief Student Affairs Officer, the Vice President in charge of student affairs, or the President of the Component may take immediate interim disciplinary action, including suspension, pending a Due Process hearing against a student for violation of a policy or rule of the System or of the Component when the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the academic or business processes of the Component.
 The hearing, as provided in Paragraph 5.7 of this Chapter, shall be held as soon as practicable after the suspension.
-See Chapter IV, Subparagraph 2.2(14) related to non-disciplinary removal from campus. - (b) As soon as possible, the President shall inform the Chancellor and the Vice Chancellor and General Counsel of such actions. - 5.(15) Civil Proceedings.
+See Chapter IV, Subparagraph 2.2(14) related to non-disciplinary removal from campus. - (b) Interim Disciplinary Action in Title IX Sexual Harassment Matters.
+In a matter involving Title IX Sexual Harassment, a student may only be suspended, without prior notice or hearing, and immediately removed from campus, if their presence poses an immediate threat to any person's health or safety.
+As soon as practicable after removal, the Chief Student Affairs Officer, the Vice President in charge of student affairs, or the President shall provide the suspended person with notice and an opportunity to challenge the removal.
+The removal challenge does not include a hearing but is limited to an administrative review by an Administrator appointed by the President.
+The Appointed Administrator will review the relevant facts and written materials, if any, surrounding the emergency removal.
+This review will occur within 72 hours of the emergency removal and the burden is on the student to show why the removal should be lifted. - (c) As soon as possible, the President shall inform the Chancellor and the Vice Chancellor and General Counsel of any actions taken under Subparagraphs (a) or (b). - 5.(15) Civil Proceedings.
 Every student is expected to obey all Federal, State, and local laws and is expected to be familiar with the requirements of such laws.
 Any student who violates any provision of those laws is subject to disciplinary action, including expulsion, notwithstanding any action taken by civil authorities on account of the violation.